kuba2k2/kuba2k2/posts/iptv-reverse-engineering/part-2/index.md

 14E00000_ubi.bin
 ```

-(the `1` and `2` bins are just byte-exact copies, possibly for backup purposes - it's NAND after all).
+(the `1` and `2` bins were just byte-exact copies, possibly for backup purposes - it's a NAND after all).

-- `cis` is the NAND info block, with partition offsets, block sizes etc,
+- `cis` was the NAND info block, with partition offsets, block sizes etc,
-- `ubild` is the uboot .env (although referred to as "bootlogo" partition; there's no logo there anyway),
+- `ubild` was the uboot .env (although referred to as "bootlogo" partition; there's no logo there anyway),
-- `optee` and `armfw` are probably some TEE things,
+- `optee` and `armfw` were probably some TEE things,
-- `param` has the model name, serial number, MAC address of the box and some unknown data,
+- `param` had the model name, serial number, MAC address of the box and some unknown data,
-- `tee` has a .tar image of some widevine stuff
+- `tee` had a .TAR file with some widevine stuff,
-- `loader` is nearly 40 MiB big, it's probably the kernel and ramdisk, I presume,
+- `loader` was nearly 40 MiB in size, probably the kernel and ramdisk, I assumed,
-- `download` seems to have some unknown data (in a format similar to `loader`), a "high level download" string at the beginning, a copy of mboot it seems, and it's around 140 MiB in size,
+- `download` seemed to have some unknown data (in a format similar to `loader`), a "high level download" string at the beginning, a copy of mboot, and was around 140 MiB in size,
-- `splash` has a boot logo (in JPG format) along with some U-Boot commands that display it,
+- `splash` had a boot logo (in JPG format) along with some U-Boot commands that display it,
-- `ubi` is the rest of the NAND, which has userdata storage only.
+- `ubi` was spanning the rest of the NAND, which had userdata storage only.

 The `loader` and `download` images were probably the most interesting.
 Here's a hexdump of one of them: